 Grade E (Poor): 0

-Figure 1 The computed tomography scan indicated a paravertebral mass close to the thoracic aorta.
-A: transverse view in mediastinal window of normal computed tomography (CT) scan; B: transverse view in lung window of normal CT scan; C: transverse view in mediastinal window of enhanced CT scan; D: horizontal view in lung window of normal CT scan.
+Figure 1 The CT scan indicates a paravertebral mass close to the thoracic aorta.
+A: Transverse view in mediastinal window of the normal CT scan; B: Transverse view in lung window of the normal CT scan; C: Transverse view in mediastinal window of the enhanced CT scan; D: Horizontal view in lung window of the normal CT scan.
+CT: Computed tomography.

-Figure 2 A video-assisted thoracoscopic surgery was performed to remove the mass.
-A: The tumor located on the posterior chest wall nearby the 9th thoracic vertebra; B: The drain vein to the hemiazygos vein was ligated by hemoclips; C: The tumor was dissected carefully by the electrocautery and Harmonic in turns; D: The base plane on the chest wall was deal with the electrocoagulation.
+Figure 2 Video-assisted thoracoscopic surgery was performed to remove the mass.
+A: The tumor was located on the posterior chest wall near the 9th thoracic vertebra; B: The drain vein to the hemiazygos vein was ligated by hemoclips; C: The tumor was dissected carefully by electrocautery and harmonic scalpel in turn; D: The base plane on the chest wall was managed by electrocoagulation.

 Figure 3 Cystic mass and immunohistochemical staining.
-A, B: The tumor was removed under en bloc dissection with a relative clear margin; C, D: Hematoxylin-eosin stain: Neoplastic cells are arranged in irregular nests separated by fibrous septa.
-Cells are round or oval in shape with regular vesicular nuclei and prominent nucleoli, moderate to abundant eosinophilic or clear cytoplasm; E, F: Neoplastic cells showed a strong immunohistochemical expression of melanocytic marker: S100 (+); G, H: Neoplastic cells showed a strong immunohistochemical expression of melanocytic marker: HMB-45 (+).
+A, B: The tumor was removed under en bloc dissection with a relative clear margin; C, D: Hematoxylin-eosin stain: Neoplastic cells were arranged in irregular nests separated by fibrous septa.
+Cells were round or oval in shape with regular vesicular nuclei and prominent nucleoli, moderate to abundant eosinophilic or clear cytoplasm; E, F: Neoplastic cells showed strong immunohistochemical expression of melanocytic marker S-100 (+); G, H: Neoplastic cells showed strong immunohistochemical expression of the melanocytic marker HMB-45 (+).